“It takes a real garbage person to do this to an animal.” We couldn’t have said it better ourselves.

 Besides rodents, glue traps often kill squirrels, chipmunks, birds, and even small companion animals who find themselves mired in the adhesive.
 These helpless animals are often thrown into the trash, along with the trap, and left to suffer until they eventually die of shock, asphyxiation, starvation, dehydration, or blood loss.
 Glue traps tear patches of skin, fur, and feathers off animals’ bodies as they struggle to escape, and many animals will even chew off their own legs in an attempt to get free.

-Both the U.S. Centers for Disease Control and Prevention (CDC) and Health Canada have denounced these torture devices, given that ensnared and terrified animals lose control of their bodily functions—posing a disease risk to humans.
+The U.S. Centers for Disease Control and Prevention (CDC) has denounced these torture devices, given that ensnared and terrified animals lose control of their bodily functions—posing a disease risk to humans.

 Such traps also fail to address the source of the problem, so more animals simply move in to take the place of those who’ve been killed.
 The only way to rid an area of unwanted guests is to make it unappealing to animals.